What will be your traveling status?

-Yes, if you are travelling on behalf of Virginia Tech, you or a delegate are required to complete a travel authorization in the TEM system for international travel.
-If you are using Virginia Tech Foundation funds and traveling on behalf of the University, you or a delegate will need to enter a zero dollar (TA) in the system using an expense that is reimbursable and a state fund number.
+Yes, if you are traveling on behalf of Virginia Tech, you or a delegate are required to complete a preapproval in the Chrome River system for international travel.
+If you are using Virginia Tech Foundation funds and traveling on behalf of the University, you or a delegate will need to enter an Intl Travel/Risk Management expense in the Chrome River system using a state fund number.
 The fund number determines how the report routes through the system for approval.

 - Yes, all U.S. Citizens travelling outside the continental United States should have a valid U.S. passport, with an expiration date at least 6 months after the end of your travel dates.